apify/apify-docs/docs/tutorials/scrape_paginated_sites.md

 ---
-title: How to scrape websites with limited pagination
+title: Scrape paginated sites
 description: Learn how to extract all of a website's listings even if they limit the number of results pages.
-See code examples for
+See code examples for setting up your scraper.
 menuWeight: 3.9
 paths:
     - tutorials/scrape-websites-with-limited-pagination
+    - tutorials/scrape-paginated-sites
 ---

 # How to scrape websites with limited pagination